NixOS/release-wiki/src/Branch-Off.md

     - Commit the changelog after running `md-to-db.sh`

-1. Update the [periodic-merge workflow](https://github.com/NixOS/nixpkgs/blob/master/.github/workflows/periodic-merge-24h.yml) to include the new branch and commit + push master
+1. Update the [periodic-merge workflow](https://github.com/NixOS/nixpkgs/blob/master/.github/workflows/periodic-merge-24h.yml) to include the new branch, then commit and push to master

 1. Create the release branch: